**We are no longer accepting cases.**

 Unfortunately, there may have been little else done to inform the medical community or public about the risks.
 Patients may have continued to take the medication without full knowledge of the risks or symptoms that should be reported.

 Studies published in the Journal of Orthopedic Trauma and the Journal of Bone and Mineral Research link Fosamax and other bisphosphonate drugs to a rare type of spontaneous fracture in the femur.
-Results showed who were taking Fosamax on average for four years or more and had similar numbers of low-impact femur fractures.
+Results showed those who were taking Fosamax on average for four years or more and had similar numbers of low-impact femur fractures.

 In 2010, the FDA began working closely with experts from the American Society of Bone and Mineral Research Subtrochanteric Femoral Fracture Task Force, to gather additional information that promised to provide insight into the grave risks associated with the drug.
 As a result, updated FDA recommendations for healthcare professionals as well as patients about the possible risks and side effects of oral bisphosphonates based on mounting results of clinical trials and ongoing studies were published and are available on the FDA website.